 To exit the Backstage View and continue working on your presentation, simply click on any of the tabs at the top of the screen, for example, Home, Insert, Design or Transitions.

-* Saving a Presentation
+* How to Save a Presentation in PowerPoint

 Barely a generation ago saving a presentation would have meant placing the notes of your talk in a safe place and remembering where you have filed them.
 Today, saving could mean to save a copy of your presentation as is, save it as PDF document that can be viewed on most PCs, save it as a video for playback on most traditional devices, saving it as a previous version of PowerPoint and many more options.
 You can even "package" a PowerPoint presentation to enable it to be played back even if the viewer does not have PowerPoint installed on their machine.